 - Forex = A shortened version of the phrase foreign exchange.

-- Bid Price = The price that a currency trader can sell a currency
+- Bid Price = The price a trader can sell their currency at

 - Margin = The amount required to open a position

 - Margin Call = This is an alert that there isn’t sufficient margin to maintain the position(s) that are open and may require extra liquidity or the position to be closed

 - Base Currency = When viewing a currency pairing such as AUD/EUR the first currency (in this case AUD) is the base currency.